Health and Well Being

 All services provided by Student Health Service are billed to the student's health insurance company or can be paid with Visa or MasterCard or charged to the student's bursar bill.
 Any patient responsibility after insurance has paid its portion will be billed to the student's bursar bill.
 To ensure that you have health coverage, a charge for health insurance (purchased through an independent company) is included on your bursar bill.
 You may already be covered by your parents' policy, however.
 If so, you can waive this charge, and your account will be credited.
 You'll get more information on that with your bill for fall semester.

-The Rinella Learning Center provides academic support to all Miami University students through academic counseling, coaching, tutoring, and other academic support programs.
-Additionally, the Rinella Learning Center provides academic support for students with disabilities, students admitted through the Scholastic Enhancement Program (SEP), and students who are part of the Access Fellows program.
+The Rinella Learning Center (RLC) provides academic support to all Miami students through academic counseling, coaching, tutoring, and other academic support programs.
+Additionally, the RLC provides academic support for students with disabilities, students admitted through the Scholastic Enhancement Program (SEP), and students who are part of the Miami Access Fellows program.
 Test proctoring is available through the RLC Testing Center for students with diagnosed disabilities.

 Religious Organizations and Churches

 Students of any denomination will find services available through Miami's student religious organizations.
 In addition to worship services, these programs offer counseling, fellowship, scripture study, prayer groups, and community service projects.
 You can also check out our list of campus ministries and area churches.